 The ELD mandate was also introduced to enforce hours-of-service rules and improve road safety.

-The KeepTruckin ELD is FMCSA-compliant and helps drivers with hours-of-service regulations.
+The KeepTruckin ELD is FMCSA-registered and helps drivers with hours-of-service regulations.

 If you are looking for a reliable ELD solution, try KeepTruckin.